Managing Your Plaque Psoriasis

 Plaque psoriasis (the most common form of psoriasis) occurs in people with overactive immune systems.
 Inflammation in the body causes a buildup of skin cells, resulting in raised, red, scaly, and sometimes itchy patches (or plaques) on the skin.

 These plaques can appear anywhere but typically are seen on the elbows, chest, back, and knees.
-Other common areas include psoriasis on the face (eyelids, ears, mouth, and lips), skin folds, hands and feet, nails, and scalp.
-At least half of people with plaque psoriasis are estimated to have at least one flare-up of scalp psoriasis.
+Approximately half of people with plaque psoriasis are estimated to have at least one flare-up of scalp psoriasis.

 Psoriasis Is More Than Skin Deep